 Continue pulling the wires to the opposite side and twisting until you reach the top of your stone.
 Keep the wires as tight to the stone as you can, to make the pendant more secure.

 Create a bail by making a double-wrapped loop and tweaking the extra wire to the back of the loop’s neck.
 Cut the wire tight and tamp it down in the back.

-This method has the potential for a lot of variation.
-It works especially well on large ﬂat slabs or on crystal points, but you can adapt it to anything, and it is very secure.
+There’s your wire-wrapped stone!
+The technique works especially well on large, ﬂat slabs or crystal points, but you can adapt it to just about any stone.

 When you’re ready, experiment with adding beads to your wires, creating decorative loops or even building sculptural elements into the wire between twists!